Huntler/ADBU/README.md

 ## Use

-The API provides two endpoints located to
+The API provides two endpoints located at

 + <http://localhost:8000/>